About

 History

-Originally incubated at the Skoll Global Threats Fund, the Climate Advocacy Lab is now an independent project supported by the Skoll Foundation, the McKnight Foundation, the William & Flora Hewlett Foundation, the George Gund Foundation, Barr Foundation and others.
+Originally incubated at the Skoll Global Threats Fund, the Climate Advocacy Lab is now fiscally-sponsored at the Partnership Project and supported a growing collaborative of multi-year funders including the Skoll Foundation, McKnight Foundation, William & Flora Hewlett Foundation, George Gund Foundation, Barr Foundation and others.

 Our Team